JaGeo/JaGeo.github.io/myresearch.md

 Charaterization of Newly Synthesized Molecular Crystals
 ========
 <p align="justify">
-Several collaborations with experimentalists lead to the successful structural determination and characterization of newly synthesized molecular crystals (guanidinates  [1-3], nitride chlorides [4], azides [5]).
+Several collaborations with experimentalists lead to the successful structural determination and characterization of newly synthesized molecular crystals (guanidinates  [1-3], nitride chlorides [4], azides [5], chloro formamidinium compounds [6]).
 Periodic DFT calculations helped, e.g., with the determination of hydrogen positions and hydrogen ADPs.
-This is especially relevant for crystals with very heavy atoms (contrast problems in X-ray diffraction) and many hydrogen atoms (incoherent neutron scattering).
-Moreover, periodic DFT helped characterizing the electronic and phononic structure.
+This is especially relevant for crystals with very heavy atoms (contrast problems in X-ray diffraction or strong absorption in neutron diffraction) and many hydrogen atoms (incoherent neutron scattering).
+Moreover, the electronic and phononic structures were characterized by periodic DFT calculations.
 </p>

 1. [R. Missong, J. George, A. Houben, M. Hoelzel, R. Dronskowski, *Angew.
 Chem.
 Int.
 Ed.* **2015**, *54*, 12171–12175.](http://dx.doi.org/10.1002/anie.201507113)